 Semi Homemade Coleslaw

-Bottom line is that I think it is perfectly fine to start with store-bought ingredients.
-You can make a pretty kick-butt coleslaw dressing with a little creativity and a few spices from the pantry.
+Starting with store-bought ingredients you can make a pretty kick-butt coleslaw dressing with a little creativity and a few spices from the pantry.
 My concoction changes just about every time I make coleslaw and I keep telling myself I am going to write it down one day.
 Well, today wasn't that day, but I know what I put in there, just not how much.
-That's ok, you can do it by taste and be even more creative.
+That's OK, you can do it by taste and be even more creative.
 Let's take a look at how I improved that store bought dressing to make some delicious semi homemade coleslaw.